 Have Breakfast at Sabrina’s Café

-This locally owned chain of cafes is famous for their all-day breakfast and brunch.
+I have to admit, before arriving to the city I didn’t have high expectations of Philadelphia restaurants.
+I was pleasantly surprised.
+Sabrina’s is a locally owned chain of cafes famous for their all-day breakfast and brunch.
 They have four cafes around the city.
 To make the most of your first day in Philly go to their Art Museum location and try one of Sabrina’s signature breakfast items like stuffed challah French toast.
 It’s delicious, flavorful and also bigger than my head.
 We tackled it with full force of 5 family members and won!
 If I were to be left one-on-one with this monster, I would be defeated, no doubt.

 Marvel at Rodin’s Sculptures